oknet/atsinternals/CH03-IOCoreSSL/CH03S01-Basic-NPN-and-ALPN.en.md

 Client                                               Server

 ClientHello (NPN extension)   -------->
                                                ServerHello
                                                  (NPN extension &
                                                   list of protocols)
                                               Certificate*
                                         ServerKeyExchange*
                                        CertificateRequest*
                             <--------      ServerHelloDone
 Certificate*
 ClientKeyExchange
 CertificateVerify*
 [ChangeCipherSpec]
-NextProtocol
+EncryptedExtensions
 Finished                     -------->
                                         [ChangeCipherSpec]
                             <--------             Finished
 Application Data             <------->     Application Data
 ```

-An abbreviated handshake with NextProtocol has the following flow:
+An abbreviated handshake with `EncryptedExtensions` has the following flow:

 ```
 Client                                                Server

 ClientHello (NPN extension)    -------->
                                                ServerHello
                                                  (NPN extension &
                                                   list of protocols)
                                         [ChangeCipherSpec]
                              <--------            Finished
 [ChangeCipherSpec]
-NextProtocol
+EncryptedExtensions
 Finished                      -------->
 Application Data              <------->    Application Data
 ```

-The NextProtocol message has the following format:
+The `EncryptedExtension` message has the following format:

 ```
 struct {
   opaque selected_protocol<0..255>;
   opaque padding<0..255>;
-} NextProtocol;
+} NextProtocolNegotiationEncryptedExtension;
 ```

 This structure has a length of an integer multiple of 32. selected_protocol is a string indicating the protocol selected, which could be one in the following list: